alekseyl/nested_select/README.md

+# WIP disclaimer
+I'm currently extracting nested_select functionality from the brest gem, including tests, and minor fixes.

 # Nested select -- 7 times faster and 33 times less RAM on preloading relations with heavy columns!
 nested_select allows to select attributes of relations during preloading process, leading to less RAM and CPU usage.
-Here is a benchmark output for a [gist I've created](https://gist.github.com/alekseyl/5d08782808a29df6813f16965f70228a) to emulated real-life example
+Here is a benchmark output for a [gist I've created](https://gist.github.com/alekseyl/5d08782808a29df6813f16965f70228a) to emulate real-life example

+Relations has a following structure:
+Course has many topics, each topic has many lessons.
+To display a single course you need its structure, minimum data needed is set of topic and lessons titles and ordering.

-Single course, a real prod set of data used by current UI (~ x33 times less RAM):
+**Single course**, a real prod set of data used by current UI (~ x33 times less RAM):

 ```
 irb(main):216:0>compare_nested_select(ids, 1, silence_ar_logger_for_memory_profiling: false)